rubendleon/Demo-ContosoExpenseReporting/Demo.md

 	>**Speaking Point**
 	>
-	> Now what we need to do is give our Virtual machine a name.
+	> Now what we need to do is give our virtual machine a name.
 This is the portal display name.
 	>
-	>We also need to supply an administrator Password.
+	>We also need to supply an administrator password.
 	>
-	>More  importantly however, we also need to select the size of the VM.
+	>More  importantly, however, we also need to select the size of the VM.
 There are several size options:
 	>
 	>	- Extra Small
 	>	- Small